Estuary

 With Estuary, you can stream MySQL data into analytics warehouses, power AI models, or sync operational systems with complete confidence.
 It is a modern, cost-efficient way to unify all your MySQL pipelines without the complexity of managing separate batch and streaming tools.

 👉 Want to see MySQL CDC in action?
-Start syncing with Estuary Flow today.
+Start syncing with Estuary today.

 FAQs

-What is the difference between batch ETL and real-time CDC for MySQL?
+What are the best ETL tools for MySQL?

 About the author